-Arguably the most common reason why people take prescription drugs to help relieve them of pain.
+Arguably the most common reason why people take prescription drugs is to help relieve their pain.
 That’s why opioids, which are notorious for relieving pain, are so commonly prescribed.
 In fact, doctors prescribe individuals opioids so much that prescription drug abuse rates have skyrocketed and the U.S. is currently in an opioid epidemic.
 To overcome the high rates of prescription drug abuse, it’s important to recognize the signs of prescription drug abuse.
 It’s also important for there to be rehab centers that offer quality prescription drug addiction treatment.

 Causes of Prescription Drug Abuse and Addiction